Storyblok Raises $80M Series C - Read News

 But what exactly is a PBC?
 And why is it so crucial to companies hoping to stay ahead of the game?
 Let’s take a deep dive into this term and what it could mean for your digital transformation.

-Section titled What are packaged business capabilities?
 What are packaged business capabilities?

 Packaged business capabilities are groups of microservices that have been bundled together based on their overall business applications.
 This may be done in-house, or it may be done from a third-party vendor.